MrKriss/python-dev-sessions/README.md

   * Allows you to make changes with confidence
   * Only then can you refine and improve the code without fear or frustration!

-* Some functionality we wish to test
+* Example functionality we wish to test
+  * Config file loading/setting
+  * Data manipulation

 * The Pytest library
   * Setting up our project to use tests